weldan/MMail_VideoAds_Remover/README.md

 <img src="http://i.imgur.com/MTumW.png" alt="" />

-this is a user script.
+this is a user script. it replace current autoplay video advertisement on malay mail website with a picture of kitten.

 submitted to userscripts.org on october 4, 2012